-In ancient studies, I seek well-crafted books of history that engage the social, cultural, ecological, and political predicaments of the Mediterranean Rim, Central Asia, and the Atlantic.
-Books that demonstrate the contemporary value of archaeology, heritage, cultural property, migration and repatriation are always welcome.
+In ancient studies, I seek well-crafted books of history that engage the social, cultural, environmental, and political predicaments of archaic settlements the world over.
+Books that demonstrate the contemporary value of archaeology, heritage, cultural property, migration, and repatriation are always welcome.

 Dylan J. Montanari is my colleague in these endeavors.